Skip to content

 Plant Characteristics

-Leaves: Large, deeply lobed, rough-textured green leaves.
+• Leaves: The plant features large, deeply lobed, rough-textured green leaves.

 Cultivation & Growing Conditions